 Swim in Calm Bay Waters and Hike by Bald Cypress Trees

 We began our Virginia Beach vacation by heading to First Landing State Park on the Chesapeake Bay, and it turns out that we aren’t the only ones that have discovered this gem in Virginia’s state park system.
 This Virginia Beach attraction is the site of the first landing of the English colonists in 1607.
 It is also the Virginia’s most visited park.
-There are 20 miles of hiking and biking trails through beautiful cypress swamps, tent camping sites just steps from the sandy beaches of the Chesapeake Bay, and one of the most tot-friendly shallow bay beaches in the area.
+There are 20 miles of hiking and biking trails through beautiful cypress swamps, tent camping sites just steps from sand dunes, and one of the most tot-friendly shallow bay beaches in the area.
 Our family especially enjoyed watching the sun set over a lagoon accessed by the Narrows entrance at 64th Street.

 History lovers, don’t forget to climb the steps up to the Cape Henry Lighthouse just outside the state park in nearby Fort Story.
 The lighthouse was commissioned by George Washington and was the first built by the United States government.
 It’s one of the most historic Virginia Beach attractions.

 Bike the Boardwalk